getodk/docs/odkx-src/sync-endpoint-cloud-setup.rst

     $ ssh -i PATH_TO_PRIVATE_KEY USERNAME@IP_ADDRESS

-  The first parameter represents the *path to your private key* you used for SSH authentication (in case of automatic generation through AZURE, it is the path of the key pair .pem file downloaded earlier in your computer), the second parameter *the username* you used for SSH authentication, and the final parameter *the IP address* of the virtual machine.
+  The first parameter represents the *path to your private key* you used for SSH authentication (in case of automatic generation through Azure, it is the path of the key pair .pem file downloaded earlier in your computer), the second parameter *the username* you used for SSH authentication, and the final parameter *the IP address* of the virtual machine.

 3. Before running our launch scripts, we need to check our logs to ensure that all the packages have been successfully installed, which should take about 2-3 minutes.
 The virtual machine may also reboot in this time.